kagkarlsson/db-scheduler/CONTRIBUTING.md

 * Docker

 ### Running tests
 Simply running `mvn clean test` will run most of the tests.
-There are a layer of compatibilty tests that also should be run but take long as they spin up numerous docker containers but they can be run by adding a profile when running tests `mvn -Pcompatibility clean test`.
+There are a layer of compatibilty-tests that also should be run but take longer time as they spin up numerous docker containers.
+Run using `mvn -Pcompatibility clean test`.
 This is the command that CI will execute so make sure to run it locally and verify all is good on your end first.

 ### Formatting